Cambridge Investment Research Advisors Inc. Has $2.60 Million Stake in Centene Co. (NYSE:CNC)

-Cambridge Investment Research Advisors Inc. grew its stake in Centene Co.
-(NYSE:CNC) by 3.6% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 41,716 shares of the company’s stock after purchasing an additional 1,449 shares during the period.
-Cambridge Investment Research Advisors Inc.’s holdings in Centene were worth $2,599,000 as of its most recent SEC filing.
+Cambridge Investment Research Advisors Inc. lifted its holdings in shares of Centene Co.
+(NYSE:CNC) by 3.6% in the third quarter, according to its most recent filing with the SEC.
+The firm owned 41,716 shares of the company’s stock after acquiring an additional 1,449 shares during the period.
+Cambridge Investment Research Advisors Inc.’s holdings in Centene were worth $2,599,000 as of its most recent filing with the SEC.

 A number of equities analysts have recently commented on CNC shares.
-Credit Suisse Group raised their price objective on shares of Centene from $75.00 to $86.00 and gave the stock a “neutral” rating in a report on Monday, December 13th.
+Bank of America raised their price objective on shares of Centene from $85.00 to $93.00 and gave the stock a “buy” rating in a report on Monday, December 13th.
+Truist Financial lifted their price target on shares of Centene from $90.00 to $94.00 and gave the company a “buy” rating in a report on Monday, December 13th.
 TheStreet raised shares of Centene from a “c+” rating to a “b” rating in a report on Wednesday, November 3rd.
-Truist Financial raised their price objective on shares of Centene from $90.00 to $94.00 and gave the stock a “buy” rating in a report on Monday, December 13th.
-Wells Fargo & Company raised their price objective on shares of Centene from $88.00 to $90.00 and gave the stock an “overweight” rating in a report on Monday, December 13th.
-Finally, Truist Securities raised their price objective on shares of Centene from $90.00 to $94.00 and gave the stock a “buy” rating in a report on Monday, December 13th.
+Credit Suisse Group lifted their price target on shares of Centene from $75.00 to $86.00 and gave the company a “neutral” rating in a report on Monday, December 13th.
+Finally, Wolfe Research lifted their price target on shares of Centene from $72.00 to $80.00 and gave the company an “outperform” rating in a report on Monday, December 13th.
 Six research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company’s stock.
 Based on data from MarketBeat, the company has an average rating of “Buy” and a consensus target price of $87.95.

-Centene (NYSE:CNC) last announced its earnings results on Monday, October 25th.
-The company reported $1.26 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.29 by ($0.03).
+Centene (NYSE:CNC) last issued its quarterly earnings results on Monday, October 25th.
+The company reported $1.26 EPS for the quarter, missing the consensus estimate of $1.29 by ($0.03).
 Centene had a return on equity of 10.33% and a net margin of 0.60%.
-The company had revenue of $32.41 billion during the quarter, compared to the consensus estimate of $31.63 billion.
-During the same period in the prior year, the firm posted $1.26 earnings per share.
-The company’s revenue was up 11.4% on a year-over-year basis.
-As a group, equities research analysts forecast that Centene Co. will post 5.13 earnings per share for the current year.
+The business had revenue of $32.41 billion for the quarter, compared to analyst estimates of $31.63 billion.
+During the same quarter in the prior year, the firm earned $1.26 EPS.
+The firm’s quarterly revenue was up 11.4% compared to the same quarter last year.
+Equities research analysts anticipate that Centene Co. will post 5.13 earnings per share for the current year.

-In other news, COO Brent D. Layton sold 3,923 shares of Centene stock in a transaction that occurred on Monday, November 1st.
-The shares were sold at an average price of $70.64, for a total transaction of $277,120.72.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director Richard A. Gephardt sold 3,300 shares of Centene stock in a transaction that occurred on Monday, October 11th.
-The stock was sold at an average price of $64.13, for a total transaction of $211,629.00.
-The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 126,719 shares of company stock valued at $9,653,442.
-1.80% of the stock is owned by corporate insiders.

 Centene Corp. operates as a healthcare enterprise, which engages in the provision of programs and services to government sponsored healthcare programs.
 It operates through the following segments: Managed Care and Specialty Services.
 The Medicaid Managed Care segment provides health plan coverage to individuals through government subsidized programs through Medicaid.